ljoukov/couple-investments/README.md

 - Code is separately explained in natural language.
 - Code is then executed to without any LLMs (aka verifiable AI)

-Voyager paper by NVidia et al [https://voyager.minedojo.org/](https://voyager.minedojo.org/)
+Inspiration: Voyager paper by NVidia et al [https://voyager.minedojo.org/](https://voyager.minedojo.org/)

 ## Running